 Before we get started I just want to let you know that I am not a medical doctor, nurse, and so on.
-I have based my writings upon my own experiences, opionions, and extensive research regarding the topics in my blog.
+I have based my writings on my own experiences, opinions, and extensive research.
 Therefore, read my disclaimer and use the information within my blog appropriately and at your own risk.

 What is eczema?